Financial-Times/origami/analytics.md

 # Audio analytics

-An overview of __proposed__ g-audio analytics.
-This has not been implemented yet.
+An overview of g-audio analytics.

 ## Audio events